Our Annual Contest for Aspiring Entrepreneurs

 How do I enter?

 Interested students and alumni must first complete and submit an Intent to Compete form to ensure they receive important communications about the competition.
 Participants must then submit an electronic zipped folder containing 1) their concept plan, 2) a completed W-9 form for each team member, and 3) a statement waiving confidentiality for the purposes of judging (one per team) to email@example.com by the deadline established in the guidelines.
-Please include in the zipped folder but as a separate file, a cover letter with concept name, list of team members, and name of school and class year for all team members.
+In the zipped folder, please include a separate file with the following information: